jorgeluissanchez/jorgeluissanchez/README.md

 <!-- Header -->
 # Hello, I'm Jorge Sánchez! 👋

-I'm a web developer with 3 years of experience in the programming world.
-I live in Colombia and I'm 18 years old.
+I'm a web developer with 1 years of experience.
+I live in Colombia and I'm 19 years old.
 I focus on improving my performance and technical skills to complete my integral formation and achieve an advanced level of knowledge in the software world.

 <!-- Logo -->
 <img align="right" width="150" height="150" src="https://i.ibb.co/LZNwMQs/image.png">